 Curious about the famous Biblical 12 Tribes of Israel?
-We have your primer on their origins, their significance and symbolism today, and who are their modern descendants!
+We have your primer on their origins, their significance and symbolism today, and who their modern descendants are!

 The Tribes of Israel, or in Hebrew Shivtei Yisrael, were the descendants of the 12 sons of our Biblical patriarch Jacob: